Release management

 export JAVA_HOME=$JDK11_HOME

-export JAVA_OPTS="-enableassertions -Dorg.apache.sis.epsg.downloadURL"
+export JDK_JAVA_OPTIONS="-enableassertions -Dorg.apache.sis.epsg.downloadURL"

-export JAVA_OPTS=$JAVA_OPTS=https://repository.apache.org/content/repositories/orgapachesis-####
+export JDK_JAVA_OPTIONS=$JDK_JAVA_OPTIONS=https://repository.apache.org/content/repositories/orgapachesis-####

 Unzip the binaries and execute the examples documented in the command-line interface page.